Posts

 Image

-This blog will share an awful experience that we had with a judgmental pharmacist soon after Heather's Lyme diagnosis in December 2014.
-Before I begin, I must admit that the title for this blog could have been "Don't mess with my daughter" or "You said WHAT about my daughter".
-When Heather was released from the hospital, her pain management was a combination of nerve medication and, temporarily , a low dose of Morphine.
-The morphine was prescribed to temporarily assist with her pain management.
-On the way home from the hospital we stopped at several pharmacies to get the prescriptions filled.
-There was a complication with the prescribed morphine dosage.
-So we headed back to the hospital in hopes that their pharmacy could fill the prescription.
-We returned to the hospital pharmacy and the pharmacist informed Heather that they did not have the 7.5 mg dosage, only the 15 mg.
-Heather mentioned when she was in th...
+This blog shares an awful experience Heather and I had with a judgmental pharmacist shortly after her Lyme diagnosis in December 2014.
+Before I begin, I should mention that the title of this post easily could have been: “Don’t Mess with My Daughter” or “You Said WHAT About My Daughter?”
+When Heather was released from the hospital, her pain management plan included nerve medication and, temporarily, a low dose of morphine.
+The morphine was prescribed strictly to help manage severe pain during the early stages of treatment.
+On the way home, we stopped at several pharmacies to get her prescriptions filled.
+But there was a complication with the morphine dosage, so we drove back to the hospital hoping their pharmacy could help.
+When we returned, the pharmacist told Heather they didn’t have the 7.5 mg dose—only the 15 mg tablets.
+Heather mentioned the hospital nurses had been breaking the 15 mg tablets in half for her, but of course, pharmacists must fill controlled substanc...